Hacker News Reader: Best @ 2026-01-28 04:55:50 (UTC)

 Discussion Summary (Model: gpt-5.2)

-Consensus: Skeptical—many commenters assume “technical difficulties” is a cover story for political suppression.
+Consensus: Skeptical—many commenters assume “technical issues” is a cover for politically motivated suppression.

 Top Critiques & Pushback: